-Once the CSV file is updated, the variable for each column should be properly set.
-Values can be manually modified and rows/columns can be added/deleted by right click on any cell.
+Once the CSV file is uploaded, the variable for each column should be properly set.
+Values can be manually modified and rows/columns can be added/deleted by right-clicking on any cell.
 The data from the table can always be downloaded pressing the icon next to ‘Browse files’.

-Units: It is possible to define different units for some variable such as temperature or distance.
+Units: It is possible to define different units for some variables such as temperature or distance.

-For ‘Vector’ variables (e.g velocity) the table upload requires a CSV file with the independent variable and all 3 velocity component values in the order X, Y and Z for each point.
+For ‘Vector’ variables (e.g velocity) the table upload requires a CSV file with the independent variable and all 3 velocity components in the order X, Y, and Z for each point.
 Depending on the independent variable we can find two different types of table:

 Time distribution: Velocity is assigned for every time instant defined in the table.
-Along time, a uniform velocity in the faces assigned to the boundary condition is defined.
+Along time, a uniform velocity on the assigned faces is defined.
 A 4-column CSV file can be uploaded with time and velocity values (t,ux,uy,uz).

-Spatial distribution: Velocity is assigned for every spatial coordinate of the Boundary Condition.
-A velocity profile can be easily defined as seen in the figure below.
-For a yz plane, a x velocity profile can be defined.
+Spatial distribution: Velocity is defined for every spatial coordinate of the assigned boundary condition face.
+For a yz-plane, a velocity profile in the x-direction has been defined as in Figure 5.
 A 6-column CSV file can be uploaded with time and velocity values (x,y,z,ux,uy,uz).

 Strictly Necessary Cookies